aldrinrenzcruz/bitbearner/README.md

 ```js
 //Your code goes here
 ```
 If you want to convert a `.script` to `.js` or `.ns`, simply click the <b>Convert NS1 to NS2</b> button.
 If it's the other way around, click the <b>Convert NS1 to NS2</b> button.

-This tool simply add/delete `ns.` in every Netscript functions, it also add/delete `await` if necessary.
-Furthermore, it will automatically wrap the whole code inside the `main function`.
+How this tool works is by simply adding/deling `ns.` in every Netscript functions.
+It also add/delete `await` if necessary.
+Lastly, it will automatically wrap the whole script inside the `main function`.

 Feel free to use and reuse anything in this tool.